denten-books/plain-text/3-format.md

 particulates of page composition invisible to a lay reader.
-Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].
+Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information" [@drucker_images_2010].
 Choices were made, in other words, that would later affect meaning making.
 Apprehension precedes comprehension.
 Processes of interpretation have commenced and in some cases concluded before the reader